Commerce Cloud Analytics: How to Measure and Improve Store Performance

 Which KPIs Actually Matter?

 Global retail e-commerce reached $6.334 trillion in 2024 (eMarketer, 2024).
-The gap between the stores growing and the ones stagnating almost always comes down to data-driven optimisation.
+The gap between stores that grow and ones that stagnate almost always comes down to data-driven optimisation.

 1. Conversion rate.
-What percentage of visitors complete a purchase?
-Most B2C stores see 1–3%.
-Most B2B stores see 5–10% (because traffic is more qualified).
-If yours is below benchmark, the problem is usually in checkout friction, pricing visibility, or trust signals.
+What percentage of visitors buy?
+Most B2C stores see 1-3%.
+Most B2B stores see 5-10% (traffic is more qualified).
+Below benchmark?
+Usually checkout friction, pricing visibility, or trust signals.

 2. Cart abandonment rate.
-What percentage of carts are created but never completed?
-The global average is around 70%.
-High abandonment often points to unexpected shipping costs, complicated checkout, or mandatory account creation.
+What percentage of carts never complete?
+Global average is about 70%.
+High abandonment usually points to unexpected shipping costs, complicated checkout, or mandatory account creation.
+These are fixable problems.

 3. Average order value (AOV).
-How much does a typical order cost?
+How much per order?
 Track trends, not snapshots.
 Rising AOV with stable conversion means your cross-sell and upsell strategies are working.

 4. Customer lifetime value (CLV).
-How much revenue does a customer generate over their entire relationship?
-CLV justifies acquisition costs and retention investments.
-If CLV is declining, your repeat purchase rate needs attention.
+Revenue per customer over the entire relationship.
+Justifies acquisition costs and retention investments.
+Declining CLV means your repeat purchase rate needs attention.

 5. Core Web Vitals.
-LCP, INP, and CLS directly affect both SEO rankings and user experience.
+LCP, INP, CLS.
+They affect SEO rankings and user experience directly.
 A slow storefront costs you conversions and organic traffic.

 What Analytics Tools Work with Commerce Cloud?

-Gartner has named SAP a Leader in Digital Commerce for 11 consecutive years (SAP News, 2025).
-But Commerce Cloud doesn’t include a built-in analytics dashboard — you need to connect external tools.
+Gartner named SAP a Leader in Digital Commerce for 11 consecutive years (SAP News, 2025).
+But Commerce Cloud doesn’t include a built-in analytics dashboard.
+You need external tools.
+Here’s what works:

 Google Analytics 4 (GA4).
-The most common integration.
+The most common integration, and for good reason.
 Add the GA4 tag to your storefront (Composable Storefront or custom).
-Track page views, e-commerce events (add_to_cart, begin_checkout, purchase), and user behaviour.
-GA4’s e-commerce reports show conversion funnels, product performance, and traffic sources.
+Track page views, e-commerce events (add_to_cart, begin_checkout, purchase), user behaviour.
+GA4’s e-commerce reports give you conversion funnels, product performance, and traffic sources in one place.

 SAP Analytics Cloud.
 SAP’s own analytics platform connects to Commerce Cloud data for business-level dashboards.
-Better for operational reporting (order volumes, revenue trends, inventory performance) than for user behaviour tracking.
-Useful when you need to combine commerce data with ERP, CRM, and supply chain data in one view.
+Better for operational reporting (order volumes, revenue trends, inventory performance) than for user behaviour.
+Particularly useful when you need to combine commerce data with ERP, CRM, and supply chain data in a single view.

 Application performance monitoring (APM).
 Commerce Cloud includes Dynatrace integration for infrastructure and application monitoring.
-Track server response times, error rates, and database performance.
-This is operational monitoring, not customer analytics — but slow infrastructure directly affects customer metrics.
+Server response times, error rates, database performance.
+Operational monitoring, not customer analytics, but slow infrastructure directly tanks customer metrics.
+Nota bene: if your server response times creep up, your conversion rate will creep down.
+Every time.

 Digital experience monitoring.
 Real User Monitoring (RUM) tools capture actual user experience data: page load times, JavaScript errors, client-side performance.
-Useful for identifying why specific user segments have low conversion.
+Useful for figuring out why specific user segments have low conversion.

 How Do You Reduce Cart Abandonment?

 Show total cost early.
-Shipping costs, taxes, and fees should be visible before checkout starts.
-Unexpected costs at checkout are the number-one abandonment driver.
+Shipping, taxes, fees visible before checkout starts.
+Unexpected costs at checkout are the number-one reason people bail.
+I’ve seen a single client drop abandonment by 8 percentage points by showing estimated shipping on the product page.
+Eight points.

 Enable guest checkout.
 Mandatory account creation kills conversions.
 Let customers buy without creating an account.
-Offer account creation after purchase as an option.
+Offer account creation after purchase.
+This one change can drop abandonment by several percentage points.

 Simplify the checkout flow.
 Commerce Cloud’s checkout is configurable.
-Reduce the number of steps.
+Reduce steps.
 Auto-fill where possible.
 Show progress indicators.
 Every additional step loses a percentage of buyers.
+Those losses compound.

 Send abandonment emails.
-Integrate with Emarsys or your marketing platform to send triggered emails when carts are abandoned.
-Include the cart contents, a clear CTA, and optionally a time-limited discount.
+Integrate with Emarsys or your marketing platform for triggered emails when carts are abandoned.
+Cart contents, clear CTA, optionally a time-limited discount.
+It’s not clever.
+But it works.

 Optimise mobile checkout.
-Mobile commerce reached $2.07 trillion in 2024 — 57% of total e-commerce (Oberlo, 2025).
+Mobile commerce reached $2.07 trillion in 2024, 57% of total e-commerce (Oberlo, 2025).
 Mobile checkout is where most abandonment happens.
-Thumb-friendly buttons, mobile payment options (Apple Pay, Google Pay), and auto-fill are essential.
+Thumb-friendly buttons, mobile payment options (Apple Pay, Google Pay), auto-fill.
+Non-negotiable.

 How Do You Improve Core Web Vitals?

-Sixty-one per cent of B2B buyers prefer a rep-free buying experience (Gartner, 2025).
-That means your storefront is the sales rep — and it needs to be fast.
+61% of B2B buyers prefer a rep-free buying experience (Gartner, 2025).
+Your storefront is de facto the sales rep. It needs to be fast.

 LCP (Largest Contentful Paint).
-The hero image or main product image should load within 2.5 seconds.
-Use WebP format, responsive images, CDN caching, and preload the LCP image.
+Hero image or main product image should load within 2.5 seconds.
+WebP format, responsive images, CDN caching, preload the LCP image.
+Single biggest performance win in most Commerce Cloud storefronts.

 INP (Interaction to Next Paint).
 User interactions should respond within 200ms.
 Reduce JavaScript bundle size through lazy loading.
-Use code splitting so checkout modules don’t load on the homepage.
+Code splitting so checkout modules don’t load on the homepage.
 The Composable Storefront supports lazy-loaded feature modules.
+No excuse.

 CLS (Cumulative Layout Shift).
 Set explicit width and height on all images.
 Reserve space for dynamic content (pricing, promotions) so the page doesn’t shift as content loads.
-Avoid inserting content above the fold after initial render.
+Don’t insert content above the fold after initial render.
+I reckon CLS is the one most teams overlook, and it’s the one that frustrates users most visibly.

 FAQ